 Over time, people who have diabetes and high blood sugar can develop serious or life-threatening complications, including heart disease, stroke, kidney problems, nerve damage, and eye problems.
 Using medication(s), making lifestyle changes (e.g., diet, exercise, quitting smoking), and regularly checking your blood sugar may help to manage your diabetes and improve your health.
 This therapy may also decrease your chances of having a heart attack, stroke, or other diabetes-related complications such as kidney failure, nerve damage (numb, cold legs or feet; decreased sexual ability in men and women), eye problems, including changes or loss of vision, or gum disease.
 Your doctor and other healthcare providers will talk to you about the best way to manage your diabetes.

 HOW should this medicine be used?

-Semaglutide controls diabetes but does not cure it.
-Continue to take semaglutide even if you feel well.
-Do not stop taking semaglutide without talking with your doctor.
+Semaglutide injection controls diabetes but does not cure it.
+Continue to use semaglutide injection even if you feel well.
+Do not stop using semaglutide injection without talking to your doctor.

 Are there OTHER USES for this medicine?

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 - tell your doctor and pharmacist if you are allergic to semaglutide, albiglutide (Tanzeum; no longer available in the US), dulaglutide (Trulicity), exenatide (Bydureon, Byetta), liraglutide (Saxenda, Victoza), lixisenatide (Adlyxin, in Soliqua), any other medications, or any of the ingredients in semaglutide injection.
 Ask your pharmacist or check the Medication Guide for a list of the ingredients.